 The above tips can help you make sure customers who have installed your app continue to use it and enjoy it for years to come.
 An app that does what it promises, provides value for money and time, delights with every use, and performs consistently will retain the coveted spot on the user’s device and manage to convert time and again, giving you the ROI you deserve.

-To get started today, request an Apptentive demo today.
+To get started today, request an Alchemer Mobile (formerly Apptentive) demo today.